 All those working with the pupil, including support staff, will be informed of their individual needs, the support that is being provided, any particular teaching strategies/approaches that are being implemented and the outcomes that is being sought.
-When the SENCO/Key Person, parents (and where possible the views of the child) have been identified a RoComm is made to document the decisions to provide further SEN support for the child.
+When the SENCO/Key Person, parents (and where possible the views of the child) have identified the area of need for the child an entry on CPOMS is made to document the decisions to provide further SEN support for the child.
 This can include additional resources or support where there are significantly additional to, or different from those already being provided in the classroom to help the child to make progress.

 A detailed analysis will be carried out of the child's needs, the Key Person and the SENCO should agree, in consultation with the parent, the outcomes they are seeking, the interventions and support to be put in place, the expected impact on progress, development or behaviour, and a clear date for review.
-This will be in the form of a 'narrative observation' using 2Simple, conducted once every week to ascertain the needs of the chid.
+This will be in the form of a 'narrative observation' using the Evidence Me app or written form, conducted to ascertain the needs of the chid.
 These observations will be discussed between the SENCO, manager, and Key Person to provide evidence on where the development of the child is requiring support.
 The SENCO can make referrals to other agencies and professionals if parents agree at this stage.